sillycs/plugins/README.md

 # Plugin Development
-> Build powerful plugins for Raton in minutes. · `C# 7.3 on NET 4.7.2`
+> Build powerful plugins for Raton in minutes · `C# 7.3 on NET 4.7.2`

 ---